Is my device supported by AirBuddy?

 If you can see the battery level for your device in the macOS Bluetooth Menu Bar item, but not in AirBuddy, please capture device logs on your Mac and attach them to a feedback report.

-Again, this is only applicable to macOS Monterey.
+Again, this is only applicable to macOS Monterey or later.
 When running on macOS Big Sur or earlier, AirBuddy will not display information for devices other than Apple or Beats.

-- Make sure that you're running macOS Monterey and the latest version of AirBuddy
+- Make sure that you're running macOS Monterey or later and the latest version of AirBuddy

 - Follow the instructions here to start capturing logs; installing the configuration profile is optional, but highly recommended